cssnr/stack-deploy-action/README.md

 # Contributing

-If you would like to submit a PR, please review the [CONTRIBUTING.md](CONTRIBUTING.md).
+If you would like to submit a PR, please review the [CONTRIBUTING.md](#contributing-ov-file).

-To contribute to the [documentation site](https://docker-deploy.cssnr.com/) go here: https://github.com/cssnr/stack-deploy-docs
+To contribute to the [documentation site](https://docker-deploy.cssnr.com/) go to [cssnr/stack-deploy-docs](https://github.com/cssnr/stack-deploy-docs).

 Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.